-Nesting Birds: - Suitable substrates for nesting birds protected by the Migratory Bird Treaty Act and California Fish and Game Code, including transmission structures, trees, shrubs, and the ground surface, are located within the vicinity.
-With implementation of project mitigation measures, preconstruction clearance sweeps, and nesting bird surveys conducted during nesting bird season (January 1 through August 31), no impacts to nesting birds are anticipated.
-If active nests are discovered in the future, impacts will be mitigated in accordance with the WOD Nesting Bird Management Plan.
+Nesting Birds: Suitable substrates for nesting birds protected by the Migratory Bird Treaty Act and California Fish and Game Code, including transmission structures, trees, shrubs, and the ground surface, are located throughout the ROW.
+A preconstruction survey of the new work area, including a survey for nesting birds, was conducted on February 15, 2021 during the avian breeding season (Jan 1 - Aug 31) in anticipation of the initiation of construction in the new work area.
+No active nests were identified during the survey.
+If active nests are identified during construction, avoidance buffers will be established in accordance with the Nesting Bird Management Plan.
+With implementation of mitigation measures, including appropriate avoidance buffers and biological monitoring during construction, no impacts to nesting birds are anticipated.